Class-Conditional Conformal Prediction with Many Classes: Introduction

 \subsection{Related work}

 \paragraph{Mondrian conformal prediction.}

 We work in the split-conformal prediction framework \citep{papadopoulos2002inductive, lei2018distribution} in which the training data set (to train the base classifier) and calibration data set are disjoint.
 Mondrian conformal prediction (MCP) is a general procedure that encompasses many kinds of conditional conformal prediction \citep{vovk2005algorithmic}.
-The basic idea of MCP is to split the data according to some pre-specified taxonomy and then run conformal prediction on each group.
+For any chosen grouping function $G: \cX \times \cY \to \mathcal{G}$ where $\mathcal{G}$ denotes the set of all groups, MCP provides coverage guarantees of the form $\P(\Ytest \in \mathcal{C}(\Xtest) \mid G(\Xtest, \Ytest) = g) \geq 1-\alpha$ for all groups $g \in \mathcal{G}$.
+The high-level idea behind MCP is to split the calibration data by group and then run conformal prediction on each group.
 The $\classwise$ conformal procedure is a special case of MCP where each value of $\cY$ defines a group (this is also sometimes referred to as label-conditional conformal prediction).

-To the best of our knowledge, previous work has not focused on class-conditional coverage of conformal methods in the many-classes, limited-data regime that is common to many real classification applications. \citet{lofstrom2015bias} present an empirical study of $\standard$ and $\clustered$ on binary, 3-way, and 4-way classification data sets (with a focus on the binary setting).
-For class-imbalanced problems, they find that $\standard$ tends to overcover the majority class, and undercover the minority class. \citet{shi2013applications} consider $\classwise$ on the MNIST and USPS data sets, which are 10-way classification problems. \citet{sun2017applying} use a cross-fold variant of $\classwise$ for binary classification on imbalanced bioactivity data. \citet{hechtlinger2018cautious} run class-conditional experiments on the 3-class Iris data set, and provide preliminary ideas on how to incorporate interactions between classes using density estimation. \citet{guan2022prediction} apply $\classwise$ in an outlier detection context.
+To the best of our knowledge, previous work has not focused on class-conditional coverage of conformal methods in the many-classes, limited-data regime that is common to many real classification applications. \citet{lofstrom2015bias} present an empirical study of $\standard$ and $\classwise$ on binary, 3-way, and 4-way classification data sets (with a focus on the binary setting).
+For class-imbalanced problems, they find that $\standard$ tends to overcover the majority class, and undercover the minority class. \citet{shi2013applications} consider $\classwise$ on the MNIST and USPS data sets, which are 10-way classification problems. \citet{sun2017applying} use a cross-fold variant of $\classwise$ for binary classification on imbalanced bioactivity data. \citet{hechtlinger2018cautious} run class-conditional experiments on the 3-class Iris data set, and provide preliminary ideas on how to incorporate interactions between classes using density estimation. \citet{guan2022prediction} use $\classwise$ in an outlier detection context. \cite{sadinle2019least} consider $\classwise$ with a modification to avoid empty prediction sets and perform experiments on 3-way or 10-way classification tasks.
 To reiterate, the aforementioned papers all focus on the regime that is generally favorable to $\classwise$, where data is abundant relative to the number of classes.
 Our work focuses on the limited-data regime that often arises in practice.

 \paragraph{Other types of conditional conformal prediction.}